esp-rs/std-training/book/src/02_4_hello_board.md

  ```console
  cargo build
  ```
-You can also monito the device without flashing it with the following command:
+You can also monitor the device without flashing it with the following command:

 ```console
 espflash monitor